Storage Provider Tutorial

 , and select the free plan.
 After completing the required information, you will receive the endpoint along with an API key.

 Once you see this log, congratulations on completing the entire process as a storage provider.
-You can also check how many storage proofs you've submitted, your ETH profit, and your ranking on the dashboard.
+You can also check how many storage proofs you've submitted, your ETH profit, and your ranking on the .